Hegemonic masculinity: History

-Connell first proposed the concept of hegemonic masculinity in field reports from a study of social inequality in Australian high schools; in a related conceptual discussion of the making of masculinities and the experiences of men's bodies; and in a debate over the role of men in Australian labour politics.
+"Due to social inequalities in Australian high schools, Sociologist Connell introduced the Hegemonic masculinity idea, that takes a look at male roles and their characteristics."
 These beginnings were organized into an article which critiqued the "male sex role" literature and proposed a model of multiple masculinities and power relations.
 This model was integrated into a systematic sociological theory of gender.
 The resulting six pages in Gender and Power by R. W. Connell on "hegemonic masculinity and emphasized femininity" became the most cited source for the concept of hegemonic masculinity.
 This concept draws its theoretical roots from the Gramscian term hegemony as it was used to understand the stabilization of class relations.
 The idea was then transferred to the problem of gender relations.

 Hegemonic masculinity draws some of its historical roots from both the fields of social psychology and sociology which contributed to the literature about the male sex role that had begun to recognize the social nature of masculinity and the possibilities of change in men's conduct.
 This literature preceded the Women's Liberation Movement and feminist theories of patriarchy which also played a strong role in shaping the concept of hegemonic masculinity.
 The core concepts of power and difference were found in the gay liberation movement which had not only sought to analyse the oppression of men but also oppression by men.
 This idea of a hierarchy of masculinities has since persisted and strongly influenced the reformulation of the concept.

 Empirical social research also played an important role as a growing body of field studies documented local gender hierarchies and local cultures of masculinities in schools, male-dominated workplaces, and village communities.
 Finally, the concept was influenced by psychoanalysis.
 Sigmund Freud produced the first analytic biographies of men and showed how adult personality was a system under tension and the psychoanalyst Robert J. Stoller popularized the concept of gender identity and mapped its variation in boys' development.